ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 I hope some of these quick overviews of the Danish government and public services will help others grasp them faster than I did!
 I will link to the relevant sites and helpful pages for each individual part, but more of it can be found on the following ICS page:

-:link: :exclamation: [International Citizen Service: "Moving to Denmark?"][International Citizen Service]
+:exclamation: [:link: International Citizen Service: "Moving to Denmark?"][International Citizen Service]